gowtham1997/CS639-website/index.md

 Based on the F1 scores shown in the table 1, we can see that the end-to-end system (LayoutLM) outperformed the non-end-to-end system on all four classes of the FUNSD dataset as well as the overall F1 score.
-The largest improvements were observed in the ”Answer” and ”Other” classes.
-In fact this the class that was confused most by the BERT model leading to poorer results for non-end to end system, while the end2end system uses the conventional question that follows the answer from the image to get better accuracy.

 Comparison of F1 scores on FUNSD dataset by class